harit-adesara/GitRAG/readme.md

 1. User submits a GitHub repo URL.
 2. Node backend persists repo metadata in MongoDB and forwards the request to the FastAPI service.
 3. FastAPI clones the repo, chunks the source files, generates embeddings, and stores them in Qdrant.
-4. On a user query, the pipeline retrieves the most relevant chunks, reranks them with Cohere, and passes them to Groq's LLaMA-3 model.
+4. On a user query, the pipeline retrieves the most relevant chunks, reranks them with Cohere, and passes them to Gemini model.
 5. The model returns a grounded, context-aware answer back through the chain to the user.

 ---